babel-utils/babel-plugin-tester/README.md

 This is used for the `describe` title as well as the test titles.
 If it can be inferred from the `plugin`'s `name` then it will be and you don't need to provide this option.

+#### pluginOptions

+This can be used to pass options into your plugin at transform time.
+This option can be overwritten using the test object.

 #### title